vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

 = 1.104.0 =

+[ Add function ][ Tab (Pro) ] Added the ability to select tab items directly from the list view for improved usability.
 [ Specification change / Bugfix ][ Grid Column Card (Pro) ] Removed Edit mode — only the selected item block is now editable.
 [ Other ][ PR Content ][ Staff ][ Card ][ Icon Card ]Added "not recommended" to block name.